Campus Construction Report

 Speaking of moving...

-After a two-year project to entirely reconstruct Alumni Hall, nearly a hundred faculty & staff will be moving to Alumni Hall this summer in preparation for its reopening for the fall semester.
+After a two-year project to entirely reconstruct Alumni Hall, nearly a hundred faculty & staff have moved in to Alumni Hall this summer in preparation for its reopening for the fall semester.
 See all the details at the Featured Projects link to the left.

 Human Ecology Data Network Upgrade